gmac/graphql-stitching-ruby/README.md

 ![Merging types](./docs/images/merging.png)

-To facilitate this merging of types, stitching must know how to cross-reference and fetch each variant of a type from its source location.
-This can be done using [arbitrary queries](#merged-types-via-arbitrary-queries) or [federation entities](#merged-types-via-federation-entities).
+To facilitate this merging of types, stitching must know how to cross-reference and fetch each variant of a type from its source location using [resolver queries](#merged-type-resolver-queries).
+For those in an Apollo ecosystem, there's also _limited_ support for merging types though a [federation `_entities` protocol](./docs/federation_entities.md).

-### Merged types via arbitrary queries
+### Merged type resolver queries

-Types can merge through arbitrary queries using the `@stitch` directive:
+Types merge through resolver queries identified by a `@stitch` directive:

 ```graphql
 directive @stitch(key: String!) repeatable on FIELD_DEFINITION